kallaballa/MidiPatch/README.md

 At the moment only Linux and Mac OS X are supported.
 It has been shown to work on OpenSuse 15.0, Ubuntu Xenial and Mac OS X.

-# Setting up dependencies and building on a fresh Ubunto Xenial server install:
+# Instructions for Ubunto Xenial install (tested on a fresh server image):

     sudo apt-get update
     sudo apt-get install software-properties-common